stephan-klein/supersonic/docs/tooling/cli/debugging/debugging-on-android.md

 # Debugging on Android

 Proper remote debugging via the Chrome Web Inspector is available for Android.
 For Android version 4.0-4.3, it requires that you use a Crosswalk build – see the Android Crosswalk guide for more.
-For Android 4.4, remote debugging is available for both regular and Crosswalkd builds
+For Android 4.4, remote debugging is available for both Platform and Crosswalk builds.

 ## Enable USB debugging on your Android device